dlemburg/sequelizegql/README.md

 ## What?

-`sequelize-graphql` generates a customizable (more cusomizations coming) CRUD graphql schema based on provided sequelize data models.
+`sequelize-graphql` generates a customizable CRUD graphql schema based on provided sequelize models.

 ## Why?